-Figure 26.
+Figure 41.
 Removing a drive carrier

-- 1. Follow the procedure listed in After working inside your system. - 2.
-Install a drive carrier. - 3.
+- 1. Install a drive carrier. - 2.
 If you are not replacing the drive immediately, insert a drive blank in the empty drive slot to maintain proper system cooling.

 Installing a drive carrier

 - CAUTION: Before attempting to remove or install a drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support drive removal and insertion. - CAUTION: Mixing drives from previous generations of PowerEdge servers is not supported. - CAUTION: Combining SAS and SATA drives in the same RAID volume is not supported. - CAUTION: When installing a drive, ensure that the adjacent drives are fully installed.
 Inserting a drive carrier and attempting to lock its handle next to a partially installed carrier can damage the partially installed carrier's shield spring and make it unusable. - CAUTION: To prevent data loss, ensure that your operating system supports hot-swap drive installation.
 See the documentation supplied with your operating system.